The first ever domesticated lizard! There are now more than 100 unique color morphs thanks to selective breeding.

 Despite having some clever defense mechanisms, leopard geckos have a wide variety of natural predators to look out for in the wild.
 Their most common predators include:

 Another factor that makes leopard geckos such widely adored pets is their handleability.
-Though most geckos don’t take well to being held and handled, leopard geckos tolerate it well and are surprisingly calm and even friendly towards their owners.
-They are easy to socialize from a young age and make especially great beginner pets for older kids and teens who want to learn more about keeping reptiles.View all 86 animals that start with L
+Though most geckos don’t take well to being held and handled, leopard geckos tolerate it well and are surprisingly calm and even friendly toward their owners.
+They are easy to socialize with from a young age and make especially great beginner pets for older kids and teens who want to learn more about keeping reptiles.View all 95 animals that start with L

 Leopard Gecko FAQs (Frequently Asked Questions)